Compliance and Enforcement

 Missouri’s natural resources provide for our health, well being and enjoyment.
 Making sure Missouri's citizens, communities and enterprises comply with the legally required environmental protection measures is the least each of us can do to help sustain ourselves and our neighbors.
 The environment we live in today and leave to our children should be the best we can make it.

-Missouri Department of Natural Resources' staff are expected to work cooperatively with anyone who has an environmental problem or concern, throughout the process of solving it.
+Department staff are expected to work cooperatively with anyone who has an environmental problem or concern, throughout the process of solving it.
 The department is always available to offer services up front to prevent problems.
 Where problems occur, the department will work with the parties involved to resolve the problems as quickly and productively as possible.

 There are several purposes served by the department’s compliance and enforcement role.
 The primary role is to achieve regulatory compliance with environmental laws.
 At a minimum, this protects human health and the environment.
 It also supports economic development opportunities and the quality of life in Missouri.